 The Writing Program has several standing committees that meet throughout the academic year.
 Serving on a committee is a great way to participate in our teaching community, shape the courses we teach, and gain valuable experience.
 All committees consist of members of the Writing Program staff and graduate teaching instructors.
 Below are our current standing committees.
 Other committees may be constituted based on Writing Program needs and TO interest.

 Curriculum Committee: This committee meets monthly to review the College Writing curriculum.
 Each year the committee identifies specific areas of the curriculum that need to be re-examined.
 The committee may recommend changes in the curriculum and to our overall training.
 Members may also develop additional resources and materials for our teachers.
 Participation in this committee provides useful first-hand experience in curriculum design and development.

 Textbook Committee: Depending on the year, the purpose and goals of this committee vary.
 When the style handbook used for our courses needs to be reviewed, members of this committee review and select a handbook.
-When a new edition of our Basic Writing textbook or Other Words: A Writer’s Reader needs to be done, this committee takes on the process of editing the new editions.
+When a new edition of our Basic Writing textbook or Opening Conversations: A Writer’s Reader needs to be done, this committee takes on the process of editing the new editions.
 Membership on this committee provides invaluable experience in the process of developing and editing a textbook for a multi-section writing course.